Beliavsky/Fortran-tools-on-GitHub/README.md

 [prep](https://github.com/urbanjost/prep): Fortran pre-processor written in Fortran, by urbanjost

+### Refactoring
+[Fortran Language Program Remodeling system (FLPR)](https://github.com/lanl/FLPR):  C++17 library for manipulating Fortran source code, from LANL.
+This package contains a "best effort" Fortran 2018 input parser for fixed and free form inputs, data structures for manipulating source code at the program unit, statement, and physical line levels, and sample applications that illustrate usage and provide some ideas as to how you could use the library.

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.